Aging & Health A to Z

 Non-Drug Strategies for Treatment and Prevention

-When we think of treatment for age-related bone loss, the best approach is always prevention and the main goal is a to decrease the chance of a fracture.
-You can keep your bones strong by by getting your BMD tested when your healthcare professional recommends a scan and taking steps to decrease your risk of osteoporosis through exercise and diet.
+The best approach for treating age-related bone loss is always prevention.
+The main goal is to decrease the chance of a fracture.
+You can help keep your bones strong by getting your BMD tested when your healthcare provider recommends a scan.
+Exercise and diet are also important steps to take to decrease your risk of osteoporosis.

 The Importance of Exercise

-Research has shown that moderate to vigorous exercise at least three times a week makes bones stronger.
-Exercise it can increase bone mass (BMD) and reduce fractures.
-Weight-bearing exercises such as walking, weight lifting and other forms of strength and resistance training strengthen hip bones and improve muscle and balance in women after menopause.
+Research has shown that exercise makes bones stronger.
+It should be moderate to vigorous exercise done at least three times a week.
+Exercise can increase bone mass (BMD) and reduce fractures.
+It has been shown that women after menopause can strengthen hip bones and improve muscle and balance though weight-bearing exercises.
+These include walking, weight lifting, and other forms of strength and resistance training.
 Balance exercises can also reduce both falls and fractures.

-Lack of exercise (from an illness or a long period of bed rest) can make your bones weaker.
-It is important to start exercising as soon as possible after being bedridden, and going into a rehabilitation program whenever one is available.
+Lack of exercise can make your bones weaker.
+This can be from an illness or a long period of bed rest.
+It is important to start exercising as soon as possible after being on bed rest, and to go into a rehabilitation program whenever one is available.

-Talk to your healthcare professional before starting any type of exercise program.
-He or she may have you visit a physical therapist to help you learn exercises designed for you.
+If you have osteoporosis, talk to your healthcare provider before starting any type of exercise program, to make sure it won’t be harmful.
+You may be referred to a physical therapist to help you learn exercises designed for you.

-Weight-bearing exercises: In this type of exercise, you remain upright, working against gravity to strengthen muscles and put healthy stress on your bones.
+Weight-bearing exercises: In this type of exercise, you remain upright and work against gravity to strengthen muscles and put healthy stress on your bones.
 Try to do 30 minutes total of weight-bearing exercise most days of the week.
 Breaking up the 30 minutes works just as well.

-- High-impact weight-bearing exercise, such as dancing, climbing stairs, jogging, hiking, playing tennis or other active sports are especially effective.
-However, you’ve already been diagnosed with osteoporosis or have broken a bone, check with your healthcare professional first.
+- High-impact weight-bearing exercises are especially effective.
+These include dancing, climbing stairs, jogging, hiking, playing tennis, or other active sports.
+However, if you’ve already been diagnosed with osteoporosis or have broken a bone, check with your healthcare provider first.
 This type of exercise may be too hard and may actually cause a fracture.

 - Low-impact weight-bearing exercises include fast walking (including treadmill walking), low-impact aerobics, or using an elliptical training machine or a stair-step machine.
 This type of exercise will also strengthen bones and does not increase the risk of a fracture during exercise.

-Muscle-strengthening or “resistance” exercises: In this type of exercise, you use weights or weight machines, elastic exercise bands, or your own body to work against gravity or against another form of resistance.
+Muscle-strengthening or “resistance” exercises: In this type of exercise, you work against gravity or against another form of resistance.
+You can use weights or weight machines, elastic exercise bands, or your own body.
 The exercises should be done two or three times per week.
 Yoga and Pilates use many resistance techniques, and may be very helpful.
 However, if your bones have lost significant mass, these programs may be harmful.
 Check with your healthcare provider or physical therapist to make sure that your exercise is the right kind for your type of bones.

 Non-impact physical activities: Other exercise approaches can help prevent falls and fractures.
 These exercises should be done every day.
 These include: